 What is an ACH Bank Transfer?

-Let's get started!
-What is an ACH transfer?
-An Automated Clearing House (ACH) transfer is a payment method used by businesses and individuals.
+An Automated Clearing House (ACH) transfer is a payment method businesses and individuals use.
 It allows you to move money between accounts at different institutions.

 Rather than writing out a paper check that must be physically mailed to the business where they want to pay their rent, the company initiates an ACH transfer.
 This transaction takes less time than mailing a check or wiring funds because it is completed electronically.